 Santiago Benedit has in excess of 15 years experience in business finance.
 He obtained his degree in economics and business from the Complutense University in 1992.
 In 1995 he joined Grupo Alcatel where he worked as an International Treasury Director.
 From 2001 to 2004 he held the appointment of Chief Financial and Administration Officer of Grupo Auna.
 In 2005 he joined Grupo Proinserga, the principal Spanish company of the livestock sector as the Deputy General Director.
 In 2007 he joined Zed Worldwide SA as the Group Chief Financial Officer.

-Martin Higginson is recognised as one of the North West's leading Technology, Media and Telecoms (TMT) entrepreneurs.
+Martin Higginson is recognised as one of the North West of England’s leading Technology, Media and Telecoms (TMT) entrepreneurs.
 He has started, sold, and listed numerous businesses.
 His first business was sold to IPC Magazines in 1982.
-Following three years with IPC as a Publisher he left to set up his own publishing and telecoms business, which was subsequently sold to Scottish Power plc.
-During his time with Scottish Power he joined their subsidiary Scottish Telecom, as Managing Director of their Internet and Interactive Division.
-Following the flotation of Thus PLC (formerly Scottish Telecom) he left to start Monstermob, a company he went on to list on AIM in 2003, growing it to a Top 50 AIM listed business.
-Monstermob Group Plc was sold to Zed Worldwide in 2007.
+Following three years with IPC as a publisher he left to set up his own publishing and telecoms business, which was subsequently sold to Scottish Power Plc.
+During his time with Scottish Power he joined their subsidiary, Scottish Telecom, as Managing Director of their Internet and Interactive Division.
+Following the flotation of Thus PLC (formerly Scottish Telecom) he left to start Monstermob Group Plc, a company he went on to list on AIM in 2003, growing it to a Top 50 AIM listed business.
+Control of Monstermob Group Plc was sold to Zed Worldwide S.A. in 2007.
 He subsequently founded Cityblock Plc, a student accommodation business, and NetPlayTV Plc, an interactive TV gaming business, where he formed exclusive partnerships with Virgin Media, Channel Five, and ITV.
 Martin Higginson is currently Group Chief Executive of Digitalbox Group Ltd, a multi-channel digital marketing agency.
 Martin Higginson is also a founding partner in M Capital Investment Partners LLP, a company focused on investing in early stage TMT businesses.